ADFAS Mornington Peninsula

 ABN: 51 654 880 821

-ADFAS Mornington Peninsula provides for its members an annual program of nine illustrated lectures given by overseas and Australian lecturers chosen for their expert knowledge of their chosen subject, and their communication skills.
+ADFAS Mornington Peninsula provides an opportunity for those interested in Arts and Culture to participate in a program of lectures and other events including excursions to Melbourne and beyond in a friendly group.
+Members enjoy an annual program of nine illustrated lectures given by overseas and Australian lecturers chosen for their expert knowledge of their chosen subject, and their communication skills.
 Half-day sessions are also held when topics are examined in more detail.

 VENUE AND TIME OF LECTURES